Ebiroll/esp32_sigrok/README.md

 sigrok-cli -d ols:conn=/dev/ttyUSB1 -l 5 --scan
 sigrok-cli -d rigol-ds:conn=tcp-raw/192.168.1.130/5555  -l 5 --scan
 ```
-With my version of sigrok and esp-idf rigol-ds will  work 9/10 times.
+With my version of sigrok and esp-idf rigol-ds now works 10/10 times

-To get more stable performance try removing the driver you dont plan to use in app_main()
+The sump part of the code has not received much attention lately, but probably works.

 You should use the app-config.h file to set the behaviour you want.
 ```